Rulaizong: Controversies

 According to the Shakyamuni Buddhist Foundation founded by Miaotian, Miaochan cheated his master, destroyed his reputation, and apprenticed privately.
 Hence, the Foundation gave a verbal warning to Miaochan in 2012.
 After the incident of Chiang Shu-na in 2014, the Foundation found that Miaochan also used sorcery to cheat people, misled people, and made trouble among believers.
 Consequently, the Foundation decided to expel Miaochan from Zen.
-The Foundation also described the behavior of believers of Rulaizong, saying that using the phrase "Thank the Master, Praise the Master," which is repeated by believers during gatherings to praise Miaochan is like parroting.
-The Foundation also stated that the activities of Rulaizong were a kind of idolatry, violating the concept that all sattvic beings are equal in Buddhism.
+The Foundation also commented on the behavior of Rulaizong believers, stating that their repeated use of the phrase “Thank the Master, Praise the Master” during gatherings to honor Miaochan resembles parroting.
+The Foundation also stated that the activities of Rulaizong constituted a form of idolatry, violating the concept that all sattvic beings are equal in Buddhism.

-Besides its doctrines, Rulaizong has been criticized for attracting believers in a direct marketing fashion.
+Besides its doctrines, Rulaizong has been criticized for attracting believers using a direct marketing approach.
 Believers of Rulaizong must pay 300 New Taiwan dollars for admission, while students and other believers pay 200 New Taiwan dollars and 2000 New Taiwan dollars for the extra fee each month, respectively.
 Although the official position is that the extra fee is voluntary, it has led to controversy.
 Moreover, a bank issued a credit card that frequently deducted an amount of cash to cover the extra fee, and deducted 1% from each transaction to the "Buddhism Witness Association".
 According to an estimation by the Apple Daily, Rulaizong earned the accumulated revenue of a few billion New Taiwan dollars in 2014.

-University clubs related to Rulaizong were also involved in controversies.
-Some students accused these clubs of forcibly receiving revenue and occupying classrooms for promotions.
+University clubs affiliated with Rulaizong were also involved in controversies.
+Some students alleged that these clubs were collecting revenue coercively and using classrooms for promotional activities.
 Some students from the National Taiwan Normal University said that they had to pay an extra fee of 200 New Taiwan dollars after they attended activities related to Rulaizong.
-Although the president of the club declined the accusation of the extra fee, according to the regulations of university clubs in Taiwan, these clubs were responsible to report other revenues besides the club fees.
-The club at the National Taiwan Normal University did not report the extra fees to the university, leading the university to launch an investigation.
+Although the president of the club declined the accusation of charging the extra fee, according to the regulations of university clubs in Taiwan, these clubs were responsible for reporting revenues beyond the standard club fees.
+The club at the National Taiwan Normal University did not report the additional fees to the university, leading the university to launch an investigation.

-After the clip about Chiang Shu-na shaking for 20 seconds during an activity organized by Rulaizong was revealed, the Shakyamuni Buddhist Foundation criticized the behavior as the result of a strange power that made believers act crazy.
-A psychologist said that Chiang's behavior was something like expressing emotions or hysteria.
-A religious expert said that it was irrelevant to induction.
-An expert of qigong said that it was a way of hypnosis using qigong.
+After the clip of Chiang Shu-na shaking for 20 seconds during an activity organized by Rulaizong was revealed, the Shakyamuni Buddhist Foundation criticized the behavior, attributing it to a mysterious force that caused believers to act irrationally.
+A psychologist described Chiang’s behavior as an expression of emotions or hysteria.
+A religious expert stated that it was unrelated to induction.
+An qigong expert stated that it was a form of hypnosis achieved through qigong.